StrangeBeeCorp/docs/docs/thehive/administration/email-intake-connector/delete-a-mailbox-connection.md

-# How to Delete a Mailbox
+# How to Delete a Mailbox Connection

 This topic provides step-by-step instructions for deleting a [mailbox connection](about-email-intake-connectors.md) in TheHive.